micene09/scarlett/docs/api/class.md

 })
 ```

-Here is the full list of available instance's methods:
+Keep reading to see the full list of available instance's methods.

-### current
+## options.current

 ```ts
 () => Partial<Options>